Nisarg221B/Notes/random learning/Messages.md

 ---
 ### Cover Letter

-Dear Olx Recruiting Team,
+Dear Kwalee Recruiting Team,

 Having spent the past 2 summers researching markets and building machine learning models for the companies I was working at, I have not only developed robust problem-solving skills, but also a flair for data analysis and machine learning.

 In my latest role, I was involved in the full life-cycle of the market segmentation: starting with the raw data collection all the way to assisting with target market selection.
 As a machine learning engineer I was also tasked with performing analysis on large datasets and build models which could predict the required with good statistical significance.
 In particular, I received recognition for always being on top of deadlines and ensuring client deliverables were on time as team leader.

 While I believe that I possess necessary skills to be an asset to the organisation , there's no stop to learning.
-I believe that Olx is the perfect place for me to stop, look around, and make a meaningful impact on the world.
+I believe that Kwalee is the perfect place for me to stop, look around, and make a meaningful impact on the world.

+While I believe that I possess necessary skills to be an asset to the organisation , there's no stop to learning.
+I believe that Kwalee is the perfect place for me to stop, look around, and make my dream of working in a gaming industry true.

 Thank you for your time and consideration.